Ulrich F. Kocks

 Kocks was elected a member of the US National Academy of Engineering in 1999 for advancements in the theory of strength, kinetics of plasticity of metals, and texture analysis.
+Kocks died on 6 May 2023, at the age of 94.

 Early Biography

-Kocks was born in Germany in 1929 and graduated from the Department of Theoretical Physics at the University of Göttingen, Germany, in 1954 under Richard Becker.
+Kocks was born in Germany as Ulrich Fritz Heinrich Kocks in 1929 and graduated from the Department of Theoretical Physics at the University of Göttingen, Germany, in 1954 under Richard Becker.
 He then emigrated to the U.S. and did graduate studies at Harvard University under the guidance of Bruce Chalmers and earned a Ph.D. in applied physics in 1959.
 One of his first publications in 1958 on "Polyslip in polycrystals" documents his interest in deformation of materials that remained the focus during his later career.